PGP Viewer allows users who do not have Email Messaging enabled to decrypt PGP encrypted messages.

 To determine whether Outlook is using Click-to-Run, please refer to this article.
 For example, if this registry key has a REG_SZ value of en-us then you are running Outlook Click-to-Run:

-Please use one of the workarounds below to decrypt messages using PGP Viewer:
+If you cannot upgrade, please use one of the workarounds below to decrypt messages using PGP Viewer:

 Workaround 1: If the encrypted message has an attachment named